Albert Alonso

 Lonso, Alberta

-I'm a postdoc at Aalborg University, working on landscape modeling and uncertainty quantification as part of the DK-Future project.
+I'm a postdoc at Aalborg University (2026–present), working on landscape modelling and uncertainty quantification as part of the DK-Future project.

-Previously, I was at the IMAGE section at DIKU, working on explainable AI and medical image segmentation.
+Previously, I was at the IMAGE section at DIKU (2025–2026), working on explainable AI and medical image segmentation.

-I did my PhD in Biophysics at the Niels Bohr Institute as part of the Kirkegaard Lab.
-My dissertation, Mind the Gradient, explored differentiable methods for studying microorganism behavior and optimality in biological systems.
+I did my PhD in Biophysics at the Niels Bohr Institute (2022–2025) as part of the Kirkegaard Lab.
+My dissertation, Mind the Gradient, explored differentiable methods for studying microorganism behaviour and optimality in biological systems.

 I also build open-source tools, mostly in JAX.
 Always open to ideas and collaborations.